When we think superheros, do we think only of green and purple over-muscled figures?

 If we say the word “mythology”, for many of us it is Greek and Roman gods who spring to mind.
 But of course all cultures have their own mythological figures.
 In Sweden, they are mostly red, and mostly beastly.

 The southernmost Swedish province of Skane had a tradition of rich and colorful 17th- and 18th- century Flemish weaving.
 Skanian tapestries and flat woven pieces traditionally employed several different animal figures—almost all of them, a vivid red.
-Tapestries or flat woven pieces from the 18th century, made throughout this region, drew upon a store of standard images, including flowers, flower vases, houses, couples, and quite a few mythological animals— a cavorting red lion, often surrounded with flowers, a red deer with spiky horns, or a red horse.
+Tapestries or flat woven pieces from the 18th century, made throughout this region, drew upon a store of standard images, including flowers, flower vases, houses, couples, and quite a few mythological animals— a cavorting red bull or occasional lion, often surrounded with flowers, a red deer with spiky horns, or a red horse.

 The most frequently-used mythological animal in Swedish tapestry seems to be the Red River Horse, called in Swedish, the Bäckahäst.
 The red horse figure persists in weavings well into the 20st century, and even pops up today in contemporary work.
 Although this horse may be a cousin of the red wooden Dala horse known to many non-Swedes, the woven version is not the same horse.
 A supernatural figure, this red horse is shown with breath issuing fiercely from the nostrils, yet it is also surrounded with birds.
 The horse in these tapestries is wild rather than benign, a beast whom the stories say, would tempt women and children to ride on its back, and then plunge them into the water.
 As an image, the horse is frequently surrounded by a zigzag border, the traditional Skanian lightening motif.
 The horse is also marked by the whipping zig-zag tail, which itself evokes the lightening border.